Last date modified: 2025-Oct-07

 For best results:

-For more information about creating a saved search, see Creating or editing a saved search.
+For details on creating a saved search, see Creating or editing a saved search.

 Choosing an analysis type

 aiR for Review offers three analysis types, each suited to a specific review or investigation phase.
-Choose the appropriate type before beginning your project.
+Choose the appropriate type when setting up your project.
 Then, based on the analysis type chosen, you will need the fields indicated in the table. aiR for Review does not actually write to these fields.
 Instead, it uses them for reference when reporting on its predictions.

 Fields needed